robnolen/aws-security-workshops/forensics-wksp/docs/03-forensics-and-remediation.md

 1. Go to the [Amazon EC2](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2) Console.

-2. Find the running instances with the name **threat-detection-wksp: Compromised Instance**.
+2. Find the running instances with the name **forensics-wksp: Compromised Instance**.

 3. Under the **Description** tab, click on the Security Group for the compromised instance.